mindspore-ai/docs/tutorials/source_en/train_availability/graceful_exit.md

 ## Overview

 When there are suboptimal devices in the training cluster, saving checkpoint and exiting the cluster training process before the failure occurs can effectively prevent the loss of weight data when the cluster is damaged.
-This also avoids issues such as training data rollback and loading checkpoint rollback when training recovery, effectively preventing the waste of training resources.
+This also avoids issues such as training data rollback and loading checkpoint rollback during training recovery, effectively preventing the waste of training resources.

 > This document describes how to use the process graceful exit.
 In order to illustrate the specific usage, the example of detecting the exit configuration message at the first training step and terminating the training process early is used.
-You can get the full sample code here: [process_graceful_exit](https://atomgit.com/mindspore/docs/tree/master/docs/sample_code/graceful_exit/) .
+You can get the full sample code here: [process_graceful_exit](https://atomgit.com/mindspore/docs/tree/master/docs/sample_code/graceful_exit/).

 `graceful_exit.py` is the training code, `train.sh` is the `msrun` startup script, and `graceful_exit.json` is the graceful exit config json file.